FAQs: TimesLIVE and the Sunday Times

 What are TimesLIVE, TshisaLIVE, Times Select and the Sunday Times?

-All TimesLIVE content is free to read, but most of the Sunday Times content (and soon Times Select) is reserved for subscribers.
+All TimesLIVE content is free to read, but most of the Sunday Times and Times Select is reserved for subscribers.

 How do I register on the TimesLIVE or Sunday Times website?